oglinuk/zet/20220227155432/README.md

 # How to Access Private Fields in Go Structs

-When changing my Go labs to a TDD approach, I came into an obstacle when it came to creating a `sync.WaitGroup`.
+When changing my Go labs to a TDD approach, I came into an obstacle when it came to the `sync.WaitGroup` example.
 Part of my approach has been to write tests against the standard library APIs themselves, so I wanted to test each method.
-The `Add` method seemed the easiest as it is essentially just checking the counter after adding to it.
+The `Add` method seemed the easiest, as it is essentially just checking the counter after adding to it.
 The problem is the `WaitGroup` count field is private (unexported) and does not expose any way of accessing it.